rwinacott/pecho/README.md

 The pecho service is a simple web application running inside a docker container that will simulate a downstream system of the Matching Service.

+This code and service is part of the `DIMS` SDK package.
+Please see the `README_SDK.md` file for details on the SDK package.

 The web server used is the built in PHP server.
 This is only used for test cases, test runs, etc. The PHP build-in http server is not suitable for production systems.
 See the `docker/Dockerfile` for more information.

 There is no "compiling" of the code, but you do have to build the docker image.
 To do that, run the `make` command.
 This will copy the pecho.php file in to the docker folder and call the `docker build -t pecho-server ./docker` command.